yunify/qingcloud-csi/README.md

   type: "0"
   maxSize: "500"
   minSize: "10"
+  stepSize: "10"
   fsType: "ext4"
 reclaimPolicy: Delete
 ```

 - `type`: The type of volume in QingCloud IaaS platform.
+Generally, `0` represents high performance volume. `3` respresents super high performance volume. `1` or `2` represents high capacity volume depending on your zone.
 See [QingCloud docs](https://docs.qingcloud.com/product/api/action/volume/create_volumes.html) for details.

-- `maxSize`, `minSize`: The maximum and minimum volume size with specific volume type.
+- `maxSize`, `minSize`: The range of volume size in specific volume type.

+- `stepSize`: Step size is used to control the size of volumes allowed to create on QingCloud IaaS platform.

 - `fsType`: `ext3`, `ext4`, `xfs`.
 Default `ext4`.

 ### Installation
 This guide will deploy CSI plugin in *kube-system* namespace.
 You can deploy the plugin in other namespace.
 DO NOT disable [Mount Propagation](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation) feature gate in Kubernetes control plane.